The race to develop advanced biofuels from waste is entering a hot phase.

 One promising area is the conversion of sewage sludge into fuel for transport.

-SEWAGE SLUDGE CAN BE USED AS SYNTHETIC BIOFUEL
+1. SEWAGE SLUDGE CAN BE CONVERTED INTO SYNTHETIC BIOFUEL

 I have previously elaborated on the potential of sewage sludge to be used as an energy source and have mentioned that sewage sludge and waste-to-energy more generally is also a good investment opportunity in 2019.
 Sewage sludge has even more potential, because one can extract phosphorus from dry sludge, through the incineration process.
 Among other options, sewage sludge can be turned into jet fuel through hydrothermal liquefaction, as the Australian Energy Agency has mentioned.